 I always feel left out of cafe culture.
-I don’t like coffee, I’m fussy about how my tea is made and hot chocolate means whipped crema and an extra hours running to get rid of it, but I have discovered a new love – the Purple Sweet Potato Latte – and yes, it does include actual spuds.
+I don’t like coffee, I’m fussy about how my tea is made and hot chocolate means whipped cream and an extra hour’s running to get rid of it, but I have discovered a new love – the Purple Sweet Potato Latte – and yes, it does include actual spuds.

 I admit at first when I saw the sign for one outside a cafe in Sydney’s Chinatown I wasn’t massively convinced, but I decided to add it to my list of things to try on my recent blog research day (the one that saw me finding sushi doughnuts and eating spiny sea urchin).

 After all, it’s purple – my favourite colour, it was theoretically instagrammable, it was a bit odd (which we know I love), in theory, it was healthy – plus potato drinks are having a bit of a moment right now.

 You can buy potato juice, there’s potato milk in the US and now, there are sweet potato lattes.

 Admittedly, I was fully expecting to take one mouthful and think ‘urgh’ and so, I hid at the back of the Kanzi Cafe on Sussex Street so they couldn’t see my face as I drank it.
 But there was no need – I was love at first slurp.